mkbui/EfiensCTF-Writeup/round2/README.md

 The program removes any sign notation as well as making sure our input is a valid Python `int()` init argument, and contains only ASCII characters.
 It also makes sure `int(bet)` is not larger than our current asset.

 As we can quickly see here, the intended exploit should be between the `int()` and `get_value()` functions.
-The coder uses `int()` in checking constraint, but uses `get_value()` in converting our input into the money.
+The coder uses `int()` in checking constraint, but uses `get_value()` in converting our input into the amount of money.
 And as we can see, `get_value()` naively calculate the ASCII difference from `'0'` of each digit in our input, which could get us an unexpectedly high result if our digits contain any non-numeric character with ASCII value larger than `'0'`.
 Furthermore, this character should be accepted and convertable by `int()` (the value should also be smaller than 69).
 Attempts with stuffs like `'0.0000001'` or `'0x0000001'` could not yield result, so I abandon the problem for a while.
 Briefly after, the challenge author releases a hint showing a link to Python's document about `int` function.
 I had visited this link before, but had not pinpoint the exploitable part.
 However, upon the second visit, I paid more attention to the details in the documentation.

 First we should notice that in the source, the version specification is indicated as `#!/usr/bin/env python3.6`.
 This tells us some hint about this version, so I paid attention on changes made on `int()` documented.
 Here, we can see:

 `Changed in version 3.6: Grouping digits with underscores as in code literals is allowed.`

 More exploration on this topic reveals that we can pass into `int()` a string with alternative underscores like `1_2_3`, which would be interpreted as `123`.
-Underscore character also has a much higher value than `'0'`.
-Therefore, we have finally come to a possible solution.
+Underscore character also has a much higher ASCII value than `'0'`.
+And thus there is, a possible solution.
 We would just need to craft something like `0_0_0_0_0_6_9`, which would be accepted by `int()` and upon winning, would gain us a really large value enough to buy the flag.

-Although we just need to win to gain enough money, in some cases we may be unfortunate enough to lose all money before winning once.
+Although we just need to win once to gain enough money, in some cases we may be unfortunate enough to lose all money before even winning.
 Thus, a script could be convenient to accomodate this.

 ```python
 from pwn import *